minetest/minetest/doc/server_side_movement.md

 control log, as much sense as that would make performance-wise, since this could allow malicious clients to cheat using an invalid final position with a long, phony control log.

+## Transmission

+The control log is transmitted as part of the regular player motion packet.
+The control log is compressed with zlib before sending, so that the merge feature is not as necessary to reduce network traffic as originally planned.
+The control log is sent as a "long string", which starts with its own size.
+If no control log is to be sent, an empty long string is sent, also starting with its own size.